Good home found…………………….

 Cleans up after himself

-You may have noticed the new addition to our ‘family’ in the grounds of the art gallery – a very large dog named Fetch Boy.
+If you have visited Maitland Regional Art Gallery you are sure to have noticed, in the grounds of the art gallery, a very large dog named Fetch Boy.
 In 2011 artists Gillie and Marc Schattner contacted MRAG to offer their latest sculpture to the MRAG Collection as a donation.
 Since our grand re-opening in 2009, MRAG has been eager to develop a sculpture garden in the grounds of MRAG, so we jumped at the opportunity to have Fetch Boy join our other outdoor sculptures by artists Michael Garth and Paul Selwood.

 Gillie and Marc Schattner are a husband and wife artistic team and they are painters and sculptors with a particular bent towards works with a message, many featuring dogs, which are inspired by their golden retriever Moby.
 Fetch Boy’s full title is actually ‘Fetch Boy’ – he thought it was going to be totally out of character but there is a first time for everything’, and this title reflects the artists’ belief that it only takes a few small actions by each of us to help our environment.